 - Over the age 40

-If you consider yourself at risk for sleep apnea it is important to schedule a visit and discuss your concerns.
-We can help you determine the need for further diagnosis and treatment.
+If you consider yourself at risk for sleep apnea, schedule a visit and discuss your concerns with us.
+We can help determine your need for further diagnosis and treatment.

 What Are the Symptoms of Sleep Apnea?